Shubham-Nihalani/simple-calculator/README.md

 - Multiplication
 - Division (with zero-check and decimal precision upto 3 digits)
 - Power (exponentiation)
+- Square (calculates the square of a number)
 - Menu-driven interface
 - Repeats until you choose to exit